oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `recovery_window_in_days` - (Optional) Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 If the number of specified days is 0 then there will be no backups.
 * `peer_autonomous_container_database_compartment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment where the standby Autonomous Container Database will be created.
 * `peer_autonomous_container_database_display_name` - (Optional) The display name for the peer Autonomous Container Database.
-* `peer_autonomous_exadata_infrastructure_id` - (Optional) *No longer used.* This parameter is no longer used for Autonomous Database on dedicated Exadata infrasture.
+* `peer_autonomous_exadata_infrastructure_id` - (Optional) *No longer used.* This parameter is no longer used for Autonomous AI Database on dedicated Exadata infrasture.
 Specify a `peerCloudAutonomousVmClusterId` instead.
 Using this parameter will cause the operation to fail.
 * `peer_autonomous_vm_cluster_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the peer Autonomous VM cluster for Autonomous Data Guard.
 Required to enable Data Guard.
 * `peer_cloud_autonomous_vm_cluster_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the peer cloud Autonomous Exadata VM Cluster.
 * `peer_db_unique_name` - (Optional) **Deprecated.** The `DB_UNIQUE_NAME` of the peer Autonomous Container Database in a Data Guard association is set by Oracle Cloud Infrastructure.
 Do not specify a value for this parameter.
 Specifying a value for this field will cause Terraform operations to fail.